drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 # Acknowledgments {-}

+Special thanks to Mark Hasegawa-Johnson and Ed Lalor who were instrumental in the early development of this technique, and to Nick Foti, \add{Bryan Gick,}
+Alex Gramfort,
-Special thanks to Mark Hasegawa-Johnson and Ed Lalor who were instrumental in the early development of this technique, and to Nick Foti, Alex Gramfort, Kathleen Hall, Eric Larson, Majid Mirbagheri, and Doug Pulleyblank for helpful and stimulating discussions about various aspects of the project along the way.
+Kathleen Hall, Eric Larson, Majid Mirbagheri, and Doug Pulleyblank for helpful and stimulating discussions about various aspects of the project along the way.